Finding a cost-effective stock broker is the first step to share trading.

 How much will I need to pay for stock brokerage?

-Brokerage fees are far from identical from one provider to the next, so it’s important to compare the fees imposed by different share trading platforms before you open an account.
+Brokerage fees are far from identical from one provider to the next, so it's important to compare fees across a number of share trading platforms before you open an account.
 Some providers have simple fee structures and others have quite complex arrangements, but charges usually vary based on the size or value of the trade.
-Different brokerage fees often also apply to phone trades and other unique trading options, so it’s worth reading the fine print to find out how much extra you’ll have to hand over every time you make a trade.
+Different brokerage fees often also apply to phone trades and other unique trading options, so it’s worth reading the fine print to find out how much extra it'll cost every time you make a trade.